bbriggs/terraform-aws-consul/README.md

 # terraform-aws-consul
 Terraform module for deploying a consul cluster on AWS

-Mostly borrowed from Hashicorp's Terraform examples for Consul
+Mostly borrowed from Hashicorp's Terraform examples for Consul and http://engineering.skybettingandgaming.com/2016/05/05/aws-and-consul/

 ## Usage